TEAMuP-dev/HARP/README.md

 # plugin_sandbox
 A repository for a custom ARA plugin with juce, tracktion, and libtorch working together in harmony.

+parts of this codebase are based on the [pamplejuce](https://github.com/sudara/pamplejuce) JUCE + CMake template.

 ## Cloning
 ```git clone --recurse-submodules git@github.com:audacitorch/plugin_sandbox.git```